-This policy relates to employment directly undertaken by employees of System institutions with outside employers or to self-employment (including consulting) and does not relate to employment in which arrangements are made officially through the institution by contract with or grants to the institution.
+This policy relates to employment directly undertaken by employees of University of Louisiana System (ULS) institutions with outside employers or to self-employment (including consulting) and does not relate to employment in which arrangements are made officially through the institution by contract with or grants to the institution.

-- A member of the faculty or staff may engage in outside activities, paid or unpaid, which do not conflict, delay or in any manner interfere with instructional, scholarly, and/or other services he must render in the nature of his college or university employment.
+- A member of the faculty or staff may engage in outside activities, paid or unpaid, which do not conflict, delay, or in any manner interfere with instructional, scholarly, and/or other services they must render in the nature of their University employment.

-- A full-time member of the faculty or staff who is presently engaged, or who plans to engage, in such activities outside of his broad institutional responsibilities, during any period of full-time employment by the institution, shall report to the chairman or head of his department in writing the nature and extent of such activities, and the amount of time the work will require.
-In all such instances, the department head or chairman shall forward the report to the employee’s administrative superior who will make a complete disclosure of these facts to the campus head or his designee.
-A similar procedure shall be followed by deans in reporting to their vice-presidents in reporting to their president.
+- A full-time member of the faculty or staff who is presently engaged, or who plans to engage, in such activities outside of their broad institutional responsibilities, during any period of full-time employment by the institution, shall report to the chairman or head of their department in writing the nature and extent of such activities and the amount of time the work will require.
+In all such instances, the department head or chairman shall forward the report to the employee’s administrative superior who will make a complete disclosure of these facts to the campus head or their designee.
+A similar procedure shall be followed by deans in reporting to their vice presidents in reporting to the president.

 - No full-time member of the faculty or staff shall engage in such outside employment (or continue such employment if already so engaged) without the written approval of the department head and dean.
-In the event that either the department head or the dean believes that such outside employment involves, or may involve a matter of public interest or interfere with duties to the institution, the matter shall be referred through the appropriate channels to the president of the college or university or his designee for approval.
+In the event that either the department head or the dean believes that such outside employment involves, or may involve, a matter of public interest or interfere with duties to the institution, the matter shall be referred through the appropriate channels to the president of the University or his designee for approval.

-- It is the responsibility of the employee to make clear to any outside employer that in accepting such employment he does so as an individual independent of his capacity as a member of the staff of the college or university.
+- It is the responsibility of the employee to make clear to any outside employer that in accepting such employment they do so as an individual independent of their capacity as a member of the staff of the University.
 This might best be accomplished by providing with oral testimony or written reports a statement to the effect that the views expressed are those of the employee and do not necessarily reflect the views of the institution.
-In no case should the individual concerned use the name of the institution or his college or university title officially, or in any way, in support of any position he may take.
+In no case should the individual concerned use the name of the institution or their University title officially, or in any way, in support of any position they may take.

-- The institution recognizes the fact that a person qualifies as an expert because of his training and experience.
-Therefore, biographical data, including a statement of employment by the college or university, may be included as introductory material to written reports (but not incorporated in the body of the written report) by the outside employer, or orally in the case of expert witness, by way of establishing the writer as a qualified expert.
+- The institution recognizes the fact that a person qualifies as an expert because of their training and experience.
+Therefore, biographical data, including a statement of employment by the University, may be included as introductory material to written reports (but not incorporated in the body of the written report) by the outside employer, or orally in the case of expert witness, by way of establishing the writer as a qualified expert.

 - Institutional resources shall not be used for personal gain.
-No college or university personnel, laboratories, services or equipment are to be used without administrative authorization in connection with outside employment of college or university employees.
+No University personnel, laboratories, services, or equipment are to be used without administrative authorization in connection with outside employment University employees.

-Vice president(s) shall submit reports of an employee’s outside activities to the campus president.
+Vice presidents shall submit reports of an employee’s outside activities to the University president.

 Code of Ethics Requirement

 Compliance with the provisions of this policy is required by the Louisiana Code of Governmental Ethics.
-Violation of this policy may result in a violation of the Ethics Code and penalties applicable thereto and/or appropriate sanctions by the University and/or the Board of Supervisors for the University of Louisiana System.
-All employees, both full-time and part-time, are reminded that they are subject to the Ethics Code.
+Violation of this policy may result in a violation of the Louisiana Code of Governmental Ethics and penalties applicable thereto and/or appropriate sanctions by the University and/or the Board of Supervisors for the University of Louisiana System.
+All employees, both full-time and part-time, are reminded that they are subject to the Louisiana Code of Governmental Ethics.